kristinemlarson/gnssrefl/docs/pages/shortcourse_2023_web.md

-# 2023 SHORT COURSE: GNSS INTERFEROMETRIC REFLECTOMETRY
+# 2023 Short Course on GNSS Interferometric Reflectometry

 ### Basic principles and an introduction to the gnssrefl software
 **Dates:** May 2-5, 2023